Distinct thermodynamic and dynamic effects produced by scale factors in conformally related Einstein-power-Yang-Mills black holes: Conclusion

 (a) The Hawking temperature does not depend on the scale factor ${\cal S}(r)$, which is consistent with the result in Ref.~\cite{1605} where the Schwarzschild BH and its conformally related counterparts were analyzed.
 Meanwhile, the extreme configurations of the CEPYM BHs have a vanishing Hawking temperature, which implies no Hawking radiation.

-(b) In the CEPYM BH spacetimes, the relation $S_{D}=A_{D-2}/4$ and the First Law of thermodynamics are not consistent with each other.
-In favour of the First Law of thermodynamics, we conclude that the Bekenstein-Hawking entropy is inappropriate to describe the entropy of the CEPYM BHs.
-Quite interesting is that the modified entropy of the CEPYM BHs is nothing else but the Bekenstein-Hawking entropy of the EPYM BHs and thus it is irrelevant to the scale factor ${\cal S}(r)$.
+(b) In the CEPYM BH spacetimes, $S_{D}=A_{D-2}/4$ no longer holds, because $S_D$ is independent of the scale factor $\mathcal{S}(r)$ while $A_{D-2}$ is dependent on $\mathcal{S}(r)$.
+As the Hawking temperature and the BH mass are invariants of conformal transformations, the first law of BH thermodynamics maintains unchanged.
+As a result, the entropy of the CEPYM BHs is nothing else but the entropy of the EPYM BHs, that is, it is irrelevant to the scale factor ${\cal S}(r)$.

 (c) The specific heat of the CEPYM BHs is independent of the scale factor ${\cal S}(r)$ and the Davies points of the CEPYM BHs associated with second-order phase transitions are same as those of the EPYM BHs.
 A CEPYM BH undergoes one second-order phase transition near its extreme configuration.